Musician Akon is creating a futuristic city and his own cryptocurrency in Senegal

 According to its official website, the city will be a five-minute drive from the West African state's new international airport.

-While the city project is still in development, AKOin is expected to launch early July.
+While the city project is still in development, AKoin is expected to launch early July.

 The singer-- real name Aliaume Thiam-- unveiled plans for the city and his currency during a panel at the Cannes Lions festival of creativity, which ended on Friday.